nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/administration/database-configuration/oracle.md

 ## DB_BLOCK_SIZE Configuration

-The Nuxeo Platform requires the configuration of&nbsp;`DB_BLOCK_SIZE`, the size of Oracle database blocks.
-Whereas typical values are&nbsp;`4096`&nbsp;and&nbsp;`8192` bytes, you need to set it to&nbsp;**8192** to make the Nuxeo Platform properly work.
+The Nuxeo Platform requires the configuration of `DB_BLOCK_SIZE`, the size of Oracle database blocks.
+Whereas typical values are `4096` and `8192` bytes, you need to set it to **8192** to make the Nuxeo Platform properly work.
 Use this query to get the current value set in your Oracle database:

 ```sql
 SELECT value FROM v$parameter WHERE name = 'db_block_size';